What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the area.
 An incision is made and the gum tissue is lifted away from the jaw bone.
 Often the patient’s own bone is then harvested from the back of the jaw or chin area and it is secured to the defect using tiny screws that will be removed at a later date.
 Donor bone may also be added.
 Next, the gum tissue is placed over the site and secured with sutures.
-Drs.
-Merlo and Gitelman may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
+Dr. Merlo may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the area has healed, the site will be reevaluated for dental implant placement.